Summary: Critique of Pure Reason (page 9)

 .
 In this sense, it functions as a canon

-of knowledge, as it either establishes or invalidates its legitimacy.
+of knowledge, establishing or invalidating its legitimacy.

-A theory of the elements of pure reason, and a theory of method.
+This science must be divided into two parts: a theory of the elements of pure reason, and a theory of method.

 Transcendental Theory of Elements